tngan/samlify/docs/sp-configuration.md

 ?> You can either choose to import from metadata plus optional paramters, or defined properties plus optional parameters.

 - **metadata: String**<br/>
-  IDP issued metadata to declare the structure and scope of the entity, as a common contract on how sso/slo should be proceeded.
+  SP issued metadata to declare the structure and scope of the entity, as a common contract on how sso/slo should be proceeded.

 ```js
 const sp = new ServiceProvider({